nospig/WeatherStation/README.md

     #define TFT_RST  PIN_D4  // Reset pin (could connect to NodeMCU RST, see next line)
     //#define TFT_RST  -1    // Set TFT_RST to -1 if the display RESET is connected to NodeMCU RST or 3.3V

+## UserSettings.h

+Contains defines for MD5 password hash if you want to use OTA for future updates.
+The SCREEN_ROTATION define should be set depending on if you screen is pins up or pins down in it's case.

 ## OTA updates

 Password protected OTA updates enabled.
 Set the MD5 hash of your prefered password in UserSettings.h.
 To upload via IP in PlatformIO create a file called uploadPassword.ini in the same folder as platformio.ini with the following contents: